 The Minnesota Forest Legacy Partnership works with landowners, loggers, outdoor enthusiasts, and communities to preserve forests for timber, jobs, recreation, and wildlife habitat.
 The partnership has established a multi-million dollar capital fund to help ensure sustainable forestry, protect wildlife habitat, and guarantee public access in the large industrial forests of north-central Minnesota.
 The partnership has set a three-year, $26 million goal to conserve working forests.
-The Minnesota Forest Legacy Partnership includes Blandin Foundation, The Conservation Fund, Grand Rapids Chamber of Commerce, Minnesota Deer Hunters Association, Minnesota DNR, Minnesota Forest Resources Council, The Nature Conservancy and The Trust for Public Land.
+The Minnesota Forest Legacy Partnership includes the Blandin Foundation, The Conservation Fund, Grand Rapids Chamber of Commerce, Minnesota Deer Hunters Association, Minnesota DNR, Minnesota Forest Resources Council, The Nature Conservancy, and The Trust for Public Land.

 The Conservation Fund

 The Conservation Fund, working with public, private, and nonprofit partners, protects America's most critical lands and waters to provide greater access to nature, strengthen local economies and enhance climate resiliency.
 Top-ranked for efficiency and effectiveness, the Fund has worked in all 50 states since 1985 to protect more than 8.5 million acres of land.
 The Fund has a dual charter to deliver environmental benefits that make economic sense.
 Every project places conservation at its center, and the entrepreneurial staff creates and implements innovative, practical ways to benefit the natural world and the well-being of Americans from every walk of life.
 The Fund inspires new, innovative models that prove strategic conservation is good for both people and the environment.